RaushanDev2021/RaushanDev2021/README.md

 - 👋 Hi, I’m @RaushanDev2021
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning ios development
+- 🌱 I’m ios developer
 - 💞️ I’m looking to collaborate on that
 - 📫 How to reach me ruslanraushan11@gmail.com